andrii-stoliar/DP-Stoliar/README.md

 - [-] test method on real system and save results;
 - [-] make documentation for that part (hell noooooo);

-# TS (ESP32) - Interpolated PI for diff step perpormance
+# TS (ESP32) - Interpolated PI for diff step performance

 - [-] discover about how it works;
 - [-] make plan of project;